ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-february-2025.md

 ### **February 2025 State of the Network Report**

 With February now complete, network trends indicate continued stabilization.
-While total rewards declined slightly, the rate of decrease remained moderate, suggesting incentive dynamics are nearing equilibrium.
-Corresponding to the drop in active nodes, the average earnings per node saw a slight increase.
+The metrics are largely in line with those of the previous month, suggesting incentive dynamics may be nearing equilibrium.

-The number of reachable full nodes grew, hinting at continued interest in network participation, while winning nodes declined, indicating a drop in the number of nodes participating in the redistribution game.
+The number of total reachable full nodes grew, while the number of unique winning nodes declined, indicating increased general network participation combined with a drop in the number of nodes participating in the redistribution game.
 The geographic distribution of nodes remained stable, with China and Finland leading in activity.

 {{< admonition info >}}
 "***Active nodes***" are full nodes identified by a unique Gnosis Chain address with the required minimum staked xBZZ that have submitted a [commit](https://docs.ethswarm.org/docs/concepts/incentives/redistribution-game/#redistribution-game-details) transaction during the month.
 While the statistical average gives each node a selection chance greater than one, a minority of actively staking nodes may not have been selected for the chance to submit a commit transaction within the month.
-Therefore the "active nodes" metric likely slightly underestimating the true number of nodes actively staking and storing data for the network.
+Therefore the "active nodes" metric likely slightly underestimates the true number of nodes actively staking and storing data for the network.
 {{< /admonition >}}

 {{< admonition info >}}